Prince Hulon Preston Jr.

 Prince Hulon Preston Jr. (July 5, 1908 – February 8, 1961) was an American politician, educator and lawyer.
+A Democrat, he served in the United States House of Representatives for Georgia's 1st congressional district from 1947 to 1961.

 Life

 Preston was born in Monroe, Georgia.
 He graduated from the University of Georgia School of Law in Athens and was admitted to the Georgia state bar in 1930.
 He became a practicing lawyer in Statesboro, Georgia.

 After serving in the Georgia House of Representatives from 1935 through 1938, Preston enlisted as a private in the United States Army in 1942 and was promoted through the ranks to captain by the time of his discharge on October 13, 1945.
 He was then elected as a judge for the Statesboro city courts; however, he also won election to the United States House of Representatives as a Democrat to serve in the 80th United States Congress and never took the bench.

 A staunch segregationist, in 1956, Preston signed "The Southern Manifesto."

 Preston was reelected for six additional terms before losing his reelection bid in 1960.
 He died the next year in Savannah, Georgia on February 8, 1961, and was buried in Stateboro's Eastside Cemetery.